Sebaxsus/Juego/README.md

 - `screen`: Pygame Surface object representing the game screen.
 - `clock`: Pygame Clock object representing the game clock.
 - `FPS`: Integer representing the frames per second of the game.

+---

+**How the Game Works**

+1. **Objective of the Game**: The objective of the game "Pin Pon?" is to destroy all the bricks at the top of the screen using a bouncing ball and a paddle that you move from left to right.

+2. **Game Elements**:
+   - **Ball**: It's a small circle that bounces around the screen.
+Your goal is to hit it with the paddle so that it hits the bricks.
+   - **Paddle**: It's a horizontal bar that you can move from left to right using the arrow keys.
+You must control it to hit the ball and prevent it from falling off the screen.
+   - **Bricks**: These are colored blocks arranged at the top of the screen.
+You must hit them with the ball to destroy them and progress in the game.

+3. **How to Play**:
+   - Start the game and control the paddle using the left and right arrow keys.
+   - Hit the ball with the paddle so that it bounces and hits the bricks.
+   - Try to destroy all the bricks before the ball falls off the screen.
+   - If the ball falls off the screen, you'll lose a life.
+If you lose all your lives, the game ends.
+   - Each time you destroy a brick, you'll earn points.
+Advance through the levels and try to achieve the highest score possible.

+4. **Levels and Difficulty**:
+   - The game may have multiple levels with different arrangements of bricks and ball speeds.
+   - As you advance to higher levels, the speed of the ball may increase, making it more challenging to hit with the paddle.

+5. **End of the Game**:
+   - The game ends when you lose all your lives and can no longer continue.
+   - You can retry from the first level if you wish.